byu-cpe/ComputingBootCamp/website/_selfpaced/vscode.md

     "python.formatting.provider": "black",
     "[python]": {"editor.formatOnSave": true}
 ```
 The first setting specifies our chosen formatter.
-The second enables formating on save for python files.
+The second enables formatting on save for python files.

-To adjust the formater's settings you may set `"python.formmating.blackArgs"`.
-For instance, the folowing example sets the max line length to 100.
+To adjust the formatter's settings you may set `"python.formatting.blackArgs"`.
+For instance, the following example sets the max line length to 100.
 ```
 "python.formatting.blackArgs": ["--line-length", "100"]
 ```
 See [this page](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html), for more information on Black's settings.

 #### C/C++
 VS code uses clang-format to format C and C++ code by default.
-You can enable the formater to format on save as well as to format a line whenever you type `;` using the following settings.
+You can enable the formatter to format on save as well as to format a line whenever you type `;` using the following settings.
 ```
 "C_Cpp.formatting":"clangFormat",
 "[c]":{"editor.formatOnSave": true, editor.formatOnType": true},
 "[cpp]":{"editor.formatOnSave": true}
 ```
-The first line is not required unless the default formater has been changed.
+The first line is not required unless the default formatter has been changed.

-The formater settings can be changed from the default by placing a file named `.clang-format` in your project directory.
+The formatter settings can be changed from the default by placing a file named `.clang-format` in your project directory.
 You can read more about that [here](https://clang.llvm.org/docs/ClangFormatStyleOptions.html)

 *Note:* VS Code assumes cpp files contain C++ code and C files contain C code.
 With h files, VS Code by default assumes they are C++ code and will apply cpp settings to them.
 You can specify the file to use C using [these steps.](https://code.visualstudio.com/docs/languages/overview#_changing-the-language-for-the-selected-file)

-### Extension recomendations
+### Extension recommendations
-There are a multude of extensions for VS Code.
+There are a multitude of extensions for VS Code.
 Which to install will depend both on personal preference and the projects you are working on.
 Below is a list of some useful extensions.
 * [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools):
   * Provides basic support for C/C++
 * [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack):